Install Userpilot on Your iOS App

 Configurations (Optional)

-If you have additional configuration needs, you can pass a custom configuration when initializing UserPilot.
+If you have additional configuration needs, you can pass a custom configuration when initializing Userpilot.
 You can enable logging, provide navigation and experience delegates, and set up analytics listeners.

 Navigation Handler